thienphan630/di_cho_nhanh/README.md

 Steps to run the project:

 1. _Turn on the emulator_
-2. _Open terminal and run this command_
+2. _Open terminal in vscode and run this command_

 - `flutter doctor` to check if there are any errors.
 - `flutter pub get` to get package